Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

 ------------

  NetCDF variables are similar to multidimensional array objects in Python provided by the numpy module.
-To define a netCDF variable, you can utilize the :func:`File.def_var` method within a File instance under define mode.
+To define a netCDF variable, you can utilize the :meth:`File.def_var` method within a File instance under define mode.
 The mandatory arguments for this methods include the variable name (a string in Python) and dimensions (either a tuple of dimension names or dimension instances).
 In addition, the user need to specify the datatype of the variable using module-level NC constants (e.g. pncpy.NC_INT).
  The supported datatypes given each file format can be found :ref:`here<Datatype>`.